gisaia/arlas_playground/docs/docs/tutorials/eo_objects/eo_objects_tutorial.md

 </p>

 !!! success
-    Now, the object images are visible in the dashboard on the right side.
+    Now, object images are visible in the dashboard on the right side.

 You can expand the full grid of thumbnails: